 Pressures on host countries are increasing, not diminishing.
 Opportunities for refugees to become self-reliant are evaporating as the global economy suffers the twin perils of stagflation.
 Refugee access to third-country solutions, including resettlement and legal pathways, is constrained.
 And because of continuing conflict, the prospects of refugees returning in “safety and dignity” to their countries of origin are dim.
 Meanwhile, a new driver of forced displacement — climate change — is already responsible for forcibly displacing 21.5 million people since 2008.
 According to some estimates, the numbers could surge to 1.2 billion by 2050 — a worsening situation that requires urgent attention.

-The next UN Global Refugee Forum will take place only in late 2023, but the need for real action to galvanize political will is now.
+The next United Nations Global Refugee Forum will take place only in late 2023, but the need for real action to galvanize political will is now.
 The World Refugee & Migration Council is issuing A Renewed Call to Action and urging governments, civil society, and the world’s leading foundations to pick up the mantle and reset the response to global displacement.

 The Council calls on world leaders and governments to build on the foundations laid by the Global Compacts on Refugees and Migration by strengthening political accountability, promoting collective responsibility to manage refugee flows, adopting innovative funding and financing solutions to assist refugees and their host communities, and implementing new institutional and legal reforms to manage better refugee and migration flows.